HomeReviewsTelios Review – Decentralized And Secure Email Service Provider

 Privacy Logs

-Telios does not store users’ data, keep a log of users’ activities, or store users’ metadata; hence, Telios does not operate any data retention policies.
+Telios does not store users’ data, maintain a log of users’ activities, or store users’ metadata; therefore, Telios does not implement any data retention policies.

 Customer Support

-At the time of this writing, Telios does not offer phone support and LiveChat.
-However, you’re sure of getting support within 24 hours via email, blog page, knowledge base, and Discord.
+Telios does not offer phone support or live chat during its active time.
+However, you can receive support within 24 hours via email, the blog page, the knowledge base, and Discord.

-I look forward to Telios adding more customer support features like LiveChat and phone support while making it easy for users to get faster support services via email support.
+I look forward to Telios adding more customer support features, such as LiveChat and phone support, while making it easy for users to access faster support services via email.

-Although Telios FAQ is pretty basic and does not include technical issues, it addresses issues you might be concerned about at the moment.
+Although Telios’ FAQ is relatively basic and does not cover technical issues, it addresses concerns you might have.

-You can get fast support by joining the Discord server and contributing to the Telios beta version development.
+You can receive fast support by joining the Discord server and contributing to the development of the Telios beta version.

 Telios Pricing Plans

 There are two categories of Telios users: free and paid users.
-Free users will access basic email services, including access to email accounts from all device types, unlimited storage, 2GB bandwidth allocation, one Namespace, five aliases, and community support.
+Free users will have access to essential email services, including email accounts on all device types, unlimited storage, 2GB bandwidth allocation, one Namespace, five aliases, and community support.

 Below are Telios’ plans

-Depending on your preferred subscription plan, the Starter Plan starts from $3 per month.
-It comes with additional features, including 5GB encrypted cloud storage, 500 emails daily limit for sent emails, and 10 Aliases.
+• Ultimate plan: $8 monthly or $96 per year.
+The Starter Plan starts from $3 per month, depending on your preferred subscription plan, with additional features, including a 5GB encrypted cloud storage, a 500 emails daily limit for sent emails, and 10 Aliases.

 These plans are flexible, and they vary in their features.
-However, all Telios plans enjoy robust security features, including strong encryption protocols over P2P networks.
+However, all Telios P clans enjoy robust security features, including solid encryption protocols over P2P networks.

 Telios should consider offering more flexible subscription packages by offering flexible discounts and promos for its subscribers.